kpettijohn/koop-agol-docker/README.md

 Once you have docker setup you can run the following script to create a Koop server, Koop export worker, Koop agol worker, postgis, and redis containers.

 ```
-./config/scripts/koop.sh re-create
+./config/scripts/koop.sh recreate
 ```

-Each time you run `./koop.sh re-create` docker-compose will do the following:
+Each time you run `./koop.sh recreate` docker-compose will do the following:

 * Stop and force remove any existing containers
 * Build the Koop image from the repositories Dockerfile